 - Volunteer May Now Access CDOC Facility (Per Volunteer Roster) Approved volunteers are not allowed unrestricted access.
 They may access only for their approved program(s) as scheduled by the Facility Volunteer Coordinator.
 Approved volunteers are allowed access by signing in and exchanging their photo ID for a Green Volunteer Badge.

 - Annual Update Application and facility access check are required.
 To remain an active CDOC Volunteer each individual is required to submit an Annual Update Application (form AR 900-1A, two page).
 An annual facility access check will be done and unless something new is revealed the volunteer remains active.
 You will NOT receive an approval letter for update application approval.
 Annual update applications are expected to be approved unless there is new criminal history that comes up during the facility access check.

 - Update Volunteer Training - UVT (4 hrs) Annually each volunteer is required to attend a four-hour refresher class to remain active.
 These classes are offered throughout the year at various locations around Colorado.
 See the current Volunteer Training Schedule for dates and locations.

 - Guest Access.
-Individuals who are potential volunteers or are affiliated with an approved special event must complete and submit a Guidelines for Guest (AR 900-1J) to affected facilities for consideration.
+Individuals who are potential volunteers or are affiliated with an approved special event must complete and submit a Guidelines for Guests form (AR 900-1J) and a Consent to Search form (AR 300-27C)to affected facilities for consideration.

 Faith Item Donations